jserv/rv32jit/README.md

 # rv32jit

-`rv32jit` is a RISC-V instruction set simulator with a JIT assembler as an x86-64 binary translator.
+`rv32jit` is a modern C++-based RISC-V instruction set simulator with a JIT assembler serving as an x86-64 binary translator.

 Features
 * Fast runtime for executing the RV32 ISA